FMGS666/bv-segmentation/bv-seg/README.md

 * 2) `utils.py`*

 (1) contains the definition of the `k_fold_split_iterable_folder` function, that, given  a `Tif3DVolumeIterableFolder` object, returns a generator with the training and validation indexes for each split.
 Note that this function will only return a *generator  of the indexes of the splits* and not the splits themselves (i.e.: the **actual** file names).
 This is why in (2), the `retrieve_filenames_from_split_indexes` is defined.
 This function takes the `Tif3DVolumeIterableFolder` object and the generator, output of the `k_fold_split_iterable_folder` functions, retrievs the file names from the indexes, and returns them organized inside a dictionary.
 For a better description of their usage, check the module's documentation.

+---

+### `training`

+The `training` folder contains the following file:

+* 1) `training.py`

+This file contains the definition of the `BVSegTraining`, an object for running the training sessions.
+For a better description of its functionalities and its use, check the module's documentation.